Why do we rely on our current emotions when making quick decisions?

 Most of us work & live in environments that aren’t optimized for solid decision-making.
 We work with organizations of all kinds to identify sources of cognitive bias & develop tailored solutions.

-Furthermore, reliance on the affect heuristic can limit us.
-We may be unwilling to put ourselves out there because of some gut feeling that we won’t succeed.
-This could prevent us from stepping out of our comfort zone at times when doing so could benefit us.
+Furthermore, the affect heuristic can drastically limit our options.
+For instance, we may be unwilling to put ourselves out there because of some gut feeling that we won’t succeed.
+This could prevent us from stepping out of our comfort zone at times and doing so could lead to great success.

-The affect heuristic can be used to make positive changes within society, especially through public health campaigns.
-These campaigns often use fear appeals to decrease certain unhealthy behaviors within society by sharing statistics, information, and images that lead people to experience negative affect in regard to that behavior.
+The affect heuristic can actually inspire positive changes within society, especially through public health campaigns.
+These campaigns often use fear appeals to decrease certain unhealthy behaviors by sharing statistics, information, and images that make people scared of that behavior.
 The efficacy of fear appeals has been hotly debated over the years but, in theory, this is a potentially beneficial application of the affect heuristic.

 On the other hand, the affect heuristic can also result in systemic challenges.
-If someone in a leadership position is given an important decision to make, they may come to a conclusion based not on logic and reason but based on their emotions.
-This is more likely if they are tired or are under time pressure, as we tend to rely on heuristics more when we do not have sufficient mental resources to make an effortful, well-reasoned decision.
+If someone in a leadership position has an important decision to make, they may come to a conclusion solely based on their emotions.
+This is more likely if they are tired or under time pressure, as we rely on heuristics more when we do not have sufficient mental resources to make an effortful, well-reasoned decision.
+In this scenario, one person’s emotions can negatively impact the lives of many.

 Why it happens

 Dual process theory posits that we have two cognitive systems: one that is automatic and one that is effortful.
-It has been suggested that the affect heuristic results from the former.2 In addition to this, the affect heuristic occurs because our affective, or mood, state alters our perception of the risks and benefits of a particular outcome.
+Research suggests that the affect heuristic results from the former.2 In addition, the affect heuristic occurs because our affective state (in other words, our current emotions) alters our perception of the risks and benefits of a particular outcome.

 Dual system thinking